 This recipe is adapted to gluten-free cooking from Elaine Lemm's recipe for "Tattie Scones."

-- 3/4 cup all-purpose gluten-free flour blend (I used Bob's Red Mill Gluten-Free Pizza Crust Mix with good results)
+- 3/4 cup flour (all-purpose gluten-free blend like Bob's Red Mill Gluten-Free Pizza Crust Mix)

 - 3/4 teaspoon salt